j-grover/Hack-Assembler/README.md

 # Hack Assembler
-Machine language assembler for the Hack Assembly Language.
+Machine language assembler for the Hack Assembly Language part of the nand2tetris project.

 ## Description
 The assembler takes a program file written in the Hack Assembly Language (.asm) and assembles it into binary machine code (Hack Machine Language).
 The assembled machine code program is written to a file which is given the extension .hack.